MicrosoftLearning/mslearn-ai-studio/Instructions/05-Finetune-model.md

 # Fine-tune a language model for chat completion in the Azure AI Studio

+When you want a language model to behave a certain way, you can use prompt engineering to define the desired behavior.
+When you want to improve the consistency of the desired behavior, you can opt to fine-tune a model, comparing it to your prompt engineering approach to evaluate which method best fits your needs.

-In this exercise, you'll fine-tune a language model with the Azure AI Studio that you want to use for a custom copilot scenario.
+In this exercise, you'll fine-tune a language model with the Azure AI Studio that you want to use for a custom chat application scenario.
+You'll compare the fine-tuned model with a base model to assess whether the fine-tuned model fits your needs better.

+Imagine you work for a travel agency and you're developing a chat application to help people plan their vacations.
+The goal is to create a simple and inspiring chat that suggests destinations and activities.
+Since the chat isn't connected to any data sources, it should **not** provide specific recommendations for hotels, flights, or restaurants to ensure trust with your customers.

-This exercise will take approximately **45** minutes.
+This exercise will take approximately **60** minutes.

 ## Create an AI hub and project in the Azure AI Studio